LasagnaCake/MakaiLib/docs/changes/Collision.md

 ### Event Handling

 For an event to succeed, the following conditions must be true:
-1. Both objects have matching layers
+1. Both objects can collide
-2. Both objects can collide
+2. Both objects have overlapping layers
 3. The collision check succeeds

 The collision object's callback function should be called if and only if all of the following conditions are true: